-1. Decide how much you want to reveal.
+1. Decide how much you want to reveal

 Your question is the heart of your PickFu poll, the basic information to which respondents react.
 When testing a logo, you should consider what, if anything, to tell them about your business or service.

 This pollster was deciding between two logos and gave the respondents a basic overview of the business: an organic skincare line made from plants sourced from small farmers.
-In doing so, the pool of respondents, made up of females earning over $60K, were able to offer thoughts like
+In doing so, the pool of respondents, made up of females earning over $60k, were able to offer thoughts like:

 However, there are times when you want the logos to speak for themselves.
-In these situations, asking the most basic question, “which logo design is more appealing?” enables you to see how respondents react without prompting, and glean whether they are reading similar messages in your design.
+In these situations, asking the most basic question — “Which logo design is more appealing?” — enables you to see how respondents react without prompting, and glean whether they are reading similar messages in your design.

-In this example, respondents offered reactions such as
+In this example, respondents offered reactions such as:

-When writing your question, decide whether some background information should be included.
+When writing your question, decide whether you need to include background information.
 If so, keep it succinct and objective.

-2. Start broadly, then go specific.
+2. Start broadly, then go specific

 The first step in logo testing is to test different designs.
 These initial tests can help you narrow down the best options.
 One quick way of creating multiple options is to run a contest on 99designs.